frankmurrey/starknet_helper/README.md

+## StarkNet Helper

-StarkNet Helper is a python project with user-friendly interface, which allows you to interact with different StarkNet onchain projects and protocols using your multi amount of wallets.
+It's a python project with user-friendly interface, which allows you to interact with different StarkNet onchain projects and protocols using your multi amount of wallets.

 ![](gui/images/post.png)